The following professionals lent their expertise to this article:

 Preparing for the Exam

 A quality medical coding and billing program should cover all the major content areas tested by certification exams.
 However, it’s still wise to do some additional preparation to maximize your chances of earning a passing score.
-Here are a couple options to help you prepare.

-AAPC practice exams: The AAPC also offers practice exams for its certifications.
 These 50-question exams are designed to replicate the content and difficulty of the official certification exams.
-They prove immediate feedback, and once purchased, you can take each practice exam as many times as you’d like.
-Your results can provide a gauge of your readiness for the actual exam.
+They provide immediate feedback and you can take each practice exam as many times as you’d like.

 No Cost Prep: In addition to official study guides and practice exams, you can find free test prep resources online.
 These include apps and websites with sample questions, webinars and practice quizzes.
-The quality of free resources can vary, and be sure you are using study materials for the latest version of each coding system.

 Here are a couple places to start looking for no cost prep.